What Is a 409A Valuation? A Guide for Startup Founders

 A couple of points on that:

-Two: The IRS generally does not appreciate cuteness of any kind when it comes to 409A valuations (it has the penalties to show for it).
-Obtaining safe-harbor status is very probably more important than squeezing the lowest possible valuation you can out of this process, so proceed accordingly.
+- The IRS generally does not appreciate cuteness of any kind when it comes to 409A valuations (it has the penalties to show for it).
+Obtaining safe-harbor status is probably more important than squeezing the lowest possible valuation you can out of this process, so proceed accordingly.

 While a 409A valuation may seem like a pain, it’s really a time to reflect on how far your company has come (and how far it still has to go).
 Every successful founder has to go through this 409A valuation process at some point or another, so think of it as a rite of passage and be sure to take it seriously.
 Oftentimes, the worst mistake you can make is thinking you can do it yourself or rushing your way through it because you’re focused on other aspects of your business.

 The good news is that Pulley is here to help.
-If you want to learn more about our cap table platform for growing startups, schedule time with our cap table experts to get started today.
+If you want to learn more about our 409A valuations for growing startups, schedule time with our cap table experts to get started today.